abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_gradients/py_gradients.rst

 1. Sobel and Scharr Derivatives
 ---------------------------------

-Sobel operators is a joint Gausssian smoothing and differentiation operation, so it is more resistant to noise.
-You can specify the direction of derivatives to be taken, vertical or horizontal (by the flags, yorder and xorder respectively).
-You can also specify the size of kernel by the flag ksize.
+Sobel operators is a joint Gausssian smoothing plus differentiation operation, so it is more resistant to noise.
+You can specify the direction of derivatives to be taken, vertical or horizontal (by the arguments, ``yorder`` and ``xorder`` respectively).
+You can also specify the size of kernel by the argument ``ksize``.
 If ksize = -1, a 3x3 Scharr filter is used which gives better results than 3x3 Sobel filter.
 Please see the docs for kernels used.

 2. Laplacian Derivatives
 --------------------------